it-innovation/sam/doc/goals.rst

 1. Create a model containing just the minimal set of required components, all with trusted behaviour (and access control, if any, turned off).

-2. Use the query `?- didCall(?Source, ?Target, ?Method)` to dump all the possible invocations.
+2. Use `File -> Export calls` to dump all the possible invocations and objects.

-3. Turn each result into a :func:`mustCall` fact.

-4. Get a list of objects using the query `?- isObject(?Object)`.

-5. Turn each result into a :func:`checkCalls` fact (if no-one else should call that object).
+3. Import the `mustCall.sam` file from your model.

-6. Add objects for Unknown actors and re-enable any access control policies.
+4. Add objects for Unknown actors and re-enable any access control policies.
 SAM will verify that all the calls in the minimal safe model are still possible, and that no new calls can be made on the `checkCalls` objects.